Skip to main content

 What 'bad credit' means for Connecticut business loans

-Most conventional Connecticut lenders apply the SBA Small Business Scoring Service (SBSS) alongside owner FICO.
-SBSS scores range 0–300; the SBA preferred 7(a) threshold is typically 155+.
-Owner FICO below 620 and SBSS below 140 are standard sub-prime territory.
+Most conventional Connecticut lenders still reference the SBA Small Business Scoring Service (SBSS) alongside owner FICO, though the SBA sunset its mandatory 155+ SBSS gating threshold for 7(a) Small Loans effective March 1, 2026 (SBA Procedural Notice 5000-875701) — lenders now set their own credit-scoring bar, commonly still in the 140–165 range.
+Owner FICO below 620 remains the standard sub-prime marker.
 Connecticut's economy is defined by its status as the insurance capital of the United States — Hartford is home to Travelers, Aetna, The Hartford, and dozens of insurance-adjacent professional services firms — alongside a world-class aerospace and defense manufacturing base anchored by Sikorsky Aircraft (Stratford) and Pratt & Whitney (East Hartford).
 Credit events tied to insurance industry restructurings, defense contract cycle changes, or supply chain disruptions in the aerospace sector are viewed differently by mission lenders than chronic financial distress.
 The SBA Office of Advocacy identifies Connecticut's urban corridors in Bridgeport, New Haven, Waterbury, and Hartford as having significant small-business credit gaps where CDFI lending is a critical financing layer.

 Connecticut CDFI partners that serve sub-prime borrowers